Skip to content

 Surface area is the foundation of your material calculation.
 More surface area means more vinyl, more laminate, and more labor.

-Panel-by-panel measurement is especially valuable for partial wraps.
-If a customer only wants the side panels and hood, you can quote exactly those panels instead of estimating a percentage of the full vehicle.
+Panel-by-panel measurement is valuable for partial wraps.
+If a customer only wants the side panels and hood, you can quote those panels instead of estimating a percentage of the full vehicle.

 If you're measuring manually: